shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 Title: Quantum master equation and geometric quantization

-Abstract: In this talk, I will describe how the method of deformation quantization can be applied in the study of Hitchin connections in geometric quantization and its relation with quantum master equation in BV quantization.
+Abstract: In this talk, I will describe how the method of deformation quantization can be applied in the study of Hitchin connections in geometric quantization and its relation with quantum master equation in Batalin--Vilkovisky quantization quantization.

 ### Masamune Hattori (Nagoya University) {#hattori}